bbauska/W3Cx-4of5-thru-May-2024/README.md

 ---------->

-This is a variant of the previous example that uses the progress event and a <progress> HTML5 element to display an animated progression bar while the download is going on.
+This is a variant of the previous example that uses the progress event and a &lt;progress&gt; HTML5 element to display an animated progression bar while the download is going on.

 [Try it on JSBin](https://jsbin.com/nuxanaf/edit?html,output) - look at